 - 5.5.1 Librarians usually will begin employment at Augustana College at the Instructor level.
-Exceptions based on previous library experience may be made by the Dean of the College, in consultation with the Library Director. - 5.5.2 Librarians will complete annual reviews with the Library Director.
-The Dean of the College occasionally will participate in these reviews (e.g., biennially.) - 5.5.3 After five years of service (in the sixth year), librarians classified as administrators with faculty status will participate in a review similar to that required for tenured and tenure-track faculty.
-Performance reviews are intended to help the Faculty Review Committee better understand the achievements as well as the special circumstances and challenges faced by librarians, and to help librarians become more effective. - 5.5.4 Using the criteria noted in section 5.6 and informed by the deliberations of FRC, the Library Director and Dean of the College will decide if the librarian will be promoted to assistant professor.
-Librarians who are not promoted to the rank of assistant professor in the first five-year review are eligible for reconsideration after two years.
-Performance reviews occur every five years thereafter. - 5.5.5 After the first performance review, librarians will be reviewed by the FRC at five-year intervals. - 5.5.6 Librarians will not be eligible to achieve the rank of Associate Professor or of full Professor, nor will they be eligible for tenure.
-They will continue to receive administrative contracts but will have faculty status.
+Exceptions based on previous library experience may be made by the Provost, in consultation with the Library Director. - 5.5.2 Librarians will complete annual reviews with the Library Director. - 5.5.3 After five years of service (in the sixth year), librarians will participate in a review similar to that required for tenured and tenure-track faculty.
+Performance reviews will be aimed at helping the Faculty Review Committee better understand the librarian's performance in the context of their specific duties and at providing feedback regarding their effectiveness. - 5.5.4 Using the criteria noted in the Review and Promotion Guidelines for Librarians document located on the "Faculty Review Preparation Documents" webpage, the FRC will vote whether to recommend the candidate for promotion to Assistant Professor.
+Final approval rests upon the positive recommendation of the President and the approval of the Board of Trustees.
+Librarians who are not promoted to the rank of Assistant Professor in the first five-year review are eligible for reconsideration after two years.
+Performance reviews occur every five years thereafter. - 5.5.5 After the first performance review, librarians will be reviewed by the FRC at five year intervals. - 5.5.6 Librarians will not be eligible to achieve the rank of Associate Professor or of full Professor, nor will they be eligible for tenure.